rpopovici/mesh-utils/README.md

 - Exclude intersection pairs with same index because these are false positive as result of cloning
 - Find coplanar faces with BVHTree.find_nearest_range()

-These two solutions KDTree/BVHTree can be used together or separately in face mode.
+These two implementations KDTree/BVHTree can be used together or separately in face mode.

+### Select interior faces (AO bake)

+This solution is based on AO map baking.
+Normaly you would want to do a “bake to vertex” but this is not possible right now in b2.8.
+So, I am baking to image and then I am interpolating face/vertex position inside the UV map.
+Everything completely black in the AO map is hidden behind some geometry.
+For some reason, the baker is leaking light sometimes in areas where it should not be.
+You might get some false selection here.
+I am still trying to figure this one out.

 ### FAQ